GA-repos/js-control-flow/README.md

 Let's spend some time practicing writing loops.
 Open up [this exercise](https://git.generalassemb.ly/dc-wdi-fundamentals/js-loops-practice) and work through the prompts.
-Get as far as you can in the time alotted and feel free to come back and review these!
+Get as far as you can in the time allotted and feel free to come back and review these!

 ### Iterating over Arrays (10 min / 1:35)